Meet Our Team

 Shannon Babineau, MD, is a member of the Neurology and Pediatric faculty at the Icahn School of Medicine.
-She attended medical school at the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson campus, and did her internship and residency in Pediatrics at the Mount Sinai Medical Center.
+She attended medical school at the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson campus, and did her internship and residency in Pediatrics at the Mount Sinai School of Medicine.
 She completed her child neurology residency at Columbia University Medical Center.
 Dr. Babineau completed her fellowship in headache medicine at Mount Sinai and is now pursuing a practice in the treatment of children with headache syndromes.
 Dr. Babineau is board certified in Headache Medicine and Pediatric Neurology.
 She was recently named as the Director of Pediatric Headache Medicine and Assistant Professor of Neurology at Mount Sinai.

 Maria Stefanidou MD, MSc (Fellow)

 Maria Stefanidou MD, MSc is a Headache Fellow at the Icahn School of Medicine in New York.
 She received her medical degree from the Aristotle University of Thessaloniki in Greece.
 She completed a Master of Science in Clinical Neuroscience at Queen Square/University College London in England.
 She then completed an internship in Internal Medicine at Metropolitan Hospital in New York, and a residency in Adult Neurology at Boston University in Boston.
 She went on to accomplish a two year fellowship in Clinical Neurophysiology/ Epilepsy at New York University.
 She is certified in Neurology and Clinical Neurophysiology by the American Board of Psychiatry and Neurology and a member of the American Academy of Neurology and the American Epilepsy Society.

 David M. Simpson, MD